stark-contrast/blog/README.md

 Also, contribute as much as you're willing to submit proposals for.
 You're not required or on the hook for anything.
 We do ask that if you commit to a deadline you try to keep us posted if something is running behind.

 ### Writing
 - We use Kirby for our blog.
-Once your proposal is accepted, we'll go ahead and invite you to the dashboard so you can get started.
+Once your proposal is accepted, we'll go ahead and add your info to the dashboard so you can get started.
 - After or during writing, we're happy to proof-read it for you.
-- When you're ready, toss it into Kirby (more coming soon on how to use the dashboard -- it's super simply) and keep it set to `invisible`
+- When you're ready, we'll toss it into Kirby and show you a `preview` link to triple-check everything.
-- We'll review it and let you know our thoughts or if it's ready to go live :)
+- We put it in line to go live :)

 *More on this coming soon, or at least revisions to this section*